-It’s the boss who calls everyone “dear.”
 It’s a meeting that should have been an email.
 It’s when two people quit, but only one gets re-hired.
 It’s unwieldy abuse of reply all.
-Of all the things we adore about nonprofits, these aren’t them.
+Of all the things we love about nonprofits, these aren’t them.
 This isn’t to say magic isn’t happening.
 With over 1.7 million nonprofits in the U.S. (Candid), lots are doing well and doing good… but who wants to read about them?